 I’ve mentioned before that my grandson (then 6 years, 9 months, but now 6 years 11 months) regularly uses ‘ated’ as the past tense of the verb eat. https://languagemiscellany.com/2022/05/learning-to-eat-in-the-past I forgot to say that he also regularly uses ‘aten’ as the past participle of that verb.
 And over the last couple of weeks I’ve also heard…… Continue reading Learning to eat in the past (2)

 How do young children learn to create inflected forms of words?
 For example, how do they learn that: most English verbs form the past tense with the suffix -ed (eg walked from walk);some English verbs undergo other types of change in the past tense (eg sat from sit);a few have complexly unrelated past tense forms…… Continue reading Learning to eat in the past

 Recent stays with our grandchildren showed us how the youngest 2 are getting on with acquiring language.
 13 months The youngest is 13 months old.
 He started to produce recognisable words a couple of months ago.
 From the 4 days we spent with him, I would guess that he can produce around 10 to 20…… Continue reading Early words

 At the beginning of March, the British press was full of stories about a new academic study.
-According to those stories, the study shows that teaching children in school doesn’t make them write better.
+According to those stories, the study shows that teaching children grammar in school doesn’t make them write better.
 It turns out that the study didn’t exactly show that.
-I discuss below: what the press releases saidthe study and the…… Continue reading Teaching English grammar in school doesn’t improve children’s writing.
+I discuss below: what the press releases said the study…… Continue reading Teaching English grammar in school doesn’t improve children’s writing.
 Really?